-Unfortunately, even the sharpest of HR professionals sometimes misses the signs of workplace harassment.
+Unfortunately, even the sharpest of HR professionals sometimes miss the many signs and types of workplace harassment.
 For one, it’s almost impossible to keep watch over what all your employees are doing.
 And secondly, employees have their own ideas about what it means to behave professionally in the workplace.

-So to help you out, we’ve identified three types of workplace harassment, offered examples of each type, and provided some solutions that will help educate your employees.
+So to help you out, we’ve identified three types of workplace harassment, offered examples of each type, and provided some solutions that will help educate your employees for preventing workplace harassment.

-Verbal or written is probably the most obvious form of workplace harassment-and the one you come across most often.
-Here are some examples:
+Verbal or written is probably the most obvious workplace harassment example — and the one you come across most often.
+Here are some instances where it can occur:

 - Sending emails with offensive jokes or graphics about race or religion